 The Open University of Hong Kong (OUHK) was established by the Government in 1989.
-With the mission of providing Education for All, the University extended its services by offering full-time Bachelor’s Degree programmes in 2003.
+With an aim to providing Education for All, the University extended its services by offering full-time Bachelor’s Degree programmes in 2003.
 The University has also joined the Joint University Programmes Admissions System (JUPAS) since 2007.

-The University’s six Schools — School of Arts and Social Sciences, Lee Shau Kee School of Business and Administration, School of Education and Languages, School of Nursing and Health Studies, School of Science and Technology and the Li Ka Shing Institute of Professional and Continuing Education — offer a range of programmes to choose from.
+The University’s six Schools — School of Arts and Social Sciences, Lee Shau Kee School of Business and Administration, School of Education and Languages, School of Nursing and Health Studies, School of Science and Technology and the Li Ka Shing School of Professional and Continuing Education — offer a variety of programmes for students to choose from.
 Most programmes are taught in English though programmes in the Chinese medium are also available.
-All of our programmes go through stringent quality assurance mechanisms and are recognized by a number of professional institutions, and a range of exemptions have been granted to our graduates.
+All of our programmes go through stringent quality assurance mechanisms and are widely recognized by employers, including The Hong Kong SAR Government, NGOs as well as private enterprises, and a number of tertiary/professional institutions which grant a range of exemptions to our graduates.

 Since the 2015/2016 academic year, the Education Bureau of the HKSAR (EDB) has introduced the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP) and OUHK has been selected as one of the participating institutions.
 From the 2018/19 academic year, more OUHK programmes have been selected under the expanded and regularized scheme.
 In the 2021/22 academic year, a total of 15 SSSDP programmes covering a wide range of academic disciplines including creative arts and film arts, financial technology, hospitality management, global marketing and supply chain management, sports management, testing and certification, data science, internet technology, nursing and physiotherapy, will be offered by the University.